Nasdaq Composite

-The Nasdaq Composite (ticker symbol ^IXIC) is a stock market index that includes almost all stocks listed on the Nasdaq stock exchange.
+The NASDAQ Composite (ticker symbol ^IXIC) is a stock market index that includes almost all stocks listed on the Nasdaq stock exchange.
 Along with the Dow Jones Industrial Average and S&P 500, it is one of the three most-followed stock market indices in the United States.
 The composition of the NASDAQ Composite is heavily weighted towards companies in the information technology sector.
 The Nasdaq-100, which includes 100 of the largest non-financial companies in the Nasdaq Composite, accounts for about 80% of the index weighting of the Nasdaq Composite.

 The Nasdaq Composite is a capitalization-weighted index; its price is calculated by taking the sum of the products of closing price and index share of all of the securities in the index.
 The sum is then divided by a divisor which reduces the order of magnitude of the result.

+Overview

+The Nasdaq Composite is a capitalization-weighted index, meaning each component weighted according to its market value, and the index's total value is adjusted using a divisor to normalize its scale.
+It tracks nearly all equity securities listed on the Nasdaq exchange.
+Eligible securities include common stocks, American depositary receipts (ADRs), real estate investment trusts (REITs), limited partnership interests, tracking stocks, and shares of beneficial interest.
+The index excludes closed-end funds, convertible bonds, exchange-traded funds (ETFs), preferred stocks, rights, warrants, units, and other derivatives.
+The index is rebalanced quarterly, and securities that no longer meet eligibility requirements are removed.

 Investing in the Nasdaq Composite

 Index funds that attempt to track the Nasdaq Composite include Fidelity Investments' FNCMX mutual fund and ONEQ exchange-traded fund (ETF).
 Invesco offers the QQQ ETF, which matches the performance of the Nasdaq-100, a different index which tracks 100 of the largest non-financial companies in the Nasdaq Composite and is 90% correlated with the Nasdaq Composite.